 Order a print of this ThingTools and Utilities

 Open Sonnar - The 3D Printable Lens Focusing Mechanism by nhfoley is licensed under the Creative Commons - Attribution - Share Alike license.

 - You must attribute (give credit) to the creator of this Thing.

 - You must distribute Remixes under the same license as the original.

 - Remixing or Changing this Thing is allowed.

 - Commercial use is allowed.

-We're sure nhfoley would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure nhfoley would love to see what you've printed.
+Please document your print and share a Make with the community.